arryaas/automatic-post-share/readme.txt

 1. Upload \\\\\\\\\\\\\\\"automatic-post-share\\\\\\\\\\\\\\\" to the \\\\\\\\\\\\\\\"/wp-content/plugins/\\\\\\\\\\\\\\\" directory.
 1. Activate the plugin through the \\\\\\\\\\\\\\\"Plugins\\\\\\\\\\\\\\\" menu in WordPress.
 1. Go Settings>APS Settings and choose post types and provide Facebook app id and Facebook secret key.
 1. Add New Post or any post type you have chosen.
-In left side you will see options to share.
+In Right side you will see options to share.